 Making headlines for a data breach can cost you – and more than just reparations or a fine.
 Data breaches are the worst of bad press and can impact your finances for years to come.

-This case and many others underscore the fact that protecting data is getting more complex as security professionals work to manage vast amounts of data throughout various physical and virtual locations.
+As security professionals work to manage vast amounts of data throughout various physical and virtual locations, it’s no surprise that protecting data is getting more complex.
 So how can you best safeguard your data?